metanorma/metanorma-macos-setup/ISSUE_TEMPLATE.md

 - Apple's command line tools
 - Anything the script installs (see "What it sets up" in the README)

-### Copy and paste the entire contents of laptop.log, or attach it
+### Copy and paste the entire contents of metanorma-setup.log, or attach it